Bhagya Rekha

 Bhagya Rekha is a 1957 Indian Telugu-language drama film, produced by Ponnaluri Brothers under the Ponnaluri Brothers Pvt.
 Ltd. banner and directed by B. N. Reddy.
-It stars N. T. Rama Rao, Jamuna and music composed by Pendyala Nageswara Rao.
+It stars N. T. Rama Rao, and Jamuna, with music composed by Pendyala Nageswara Rao.
 The film was dubbed into Tamil as Veettukku Vandha Varalakshmi (1958).

 Plot

-The film begins with a wise girl, Lakshmi, who lost her parents and her paternal uncle, Narayana Rao, rearing her.
-Jagadamba, her shrew aunt, persecutes her sharp pain.
-The Narayana Rao couple has two children: Kotaiah, who dotes on Lakshmi & Kathyayani, a pampered naughty.
-According to her horoscope, Narayana Rao predicts Lakshmi will knit a prosperous alliance.
-Meanwhile, Kotaiah quits the house and joins the army.
-Years roll by, and Jagadamba fixes a match for Katyayani, but they like Lakshmi.
+The film begins with Lakshmi, a kind-hearted orphan girl who is raised by her paternal uncle, Narayana Rao.
+However, her cruel aunt, Jagadamba, constantly mistreats her.
+Narayana Rao and Jagadamba have two children: Kotaiah, who dotes on Lakshmi, and Kathyayani, a spoiled, mischievous girl.
+Based on Lakshmi's horoscope, Narayana Rao predicts that she will secure a highly prosperous marriage.
+Following a family dispute, Kotaiah leaves home to join the army.
+Years pass, and Jagadamba fixes a match for Katyayani, but they like Lakshmi.
 As a result, Jagadamba necks her out.
 During that plight, she lands at Tirumala and rescues a baby of a wealthy couple, Nagabhushnam & Sitamma, when they shelter her when Lakshmi gains their credence.
 Moreover, their son Ravi loves her, which the elders accept, but it begrudges Nagabhushanam's brother-in-law Jaganadham as he aspires to splice his daughter Parvati with Ravi.
 So, he ploys by bribing Jagadamba & her sly brother Sambaiah, who forges that Lakshmi is already wedlock in childhood, making her exit.
 Besides, Kathyayani elopes with her beloved Pullaiah with the money.
 Parallelly, Kotaiah returns and divulges the reality that causes Ravi to collapse.
 Meanwhile, Pullaiah & Katyayani lose money when Lakshmi aids them in backing up.
 Knowing the whereabouts of Lakshmi via them, Kotaiah retrieves her.
 By this time, Ravi is terminally ill and has recovered from the idolization of Lakshmi.
 Finally, the movie ends on a happy note with the marriage of Ravi & Lakshmi.